alexpear/alexpear.github.io/README.md

 ## To Do:
 - See TODOs in timeline.js

+- Func for Parahumans that takes a cape WNode and pretty prints it

 - Death Planet Fish Tank
   - Add logic about every creature moving closer to its destination each tick.
   - Maybe increase frame rate.
 0.1 seconds per tick.